Increased Control with Accounts Payables Workflow

-When automating payables, you need to accommodate the matching of PO invoices (the topic for another blog) as well as the routing of non-PO invoices.
-But selecting and setting up an automated invoice workflow system for users outside your payables department can be a daunting task.
-For that reason, I give my thoughts on what to look for.
+When automating payables, you need to accommodate the matching of PO invoices as well as the routing of non-PO invoices.
+However, selecting and setting up an automated invoice workflow system for users outside your payables department can be a daunting task.
+When looking for effective invoice workflow systems, it is essential that they offer the following functionality:

 Invoices need to first be routed to the person in your organization who requested the service.
 Any workflow system that sends invoices to accounts payable is a waste of money.
 The whole point of automating your payables workflow is to eliminate effort in payables, not just change from one effort to another.

-- Routing based on hierarchy.
 After the initial entry point approver (requestor usually) has approved/coded the invoice, the invoice workflow system should route based on hierarchy and approval limits.
-So if Mary has an approval limit of $5,000 and reports to Jeff, an invoice for $7,500 should automatically route to Jeff after Mary approves it.
+So, if an AP employee has an approval limit of $5,000 and reports to their AP Manager, an invoice for $7,500 should automatically route to the manager after the employee approves it.
 Hierarchy is important in enforcing payment controls.
 If a system simply asks the approver if they want to forward the invoice for any more approvals, it is not enforcing the payment controls and the payables department is going to have to enforce the payment controls manually.

-- Routing based on business rules.
 Hierarchy should cover a good portion of payment controls, but there are often exceptions or special rules that need to be accommodated.
-The best AP workflow systems will offer routing based on anything on the invoice, as well as special approval limits.
-For example, Jeff oversees Project 67, so while he normally has an approval limit of $15,000, for Project 67 he has an approval limit of $25,000.
-Meanwhile, the controller is concerned about marketing expenses for Project 67, so a special rule is created requiring her approval for any invoices over $5,000 that are coded to Project 67 and the marketing account.
+The best AP workflow systems can offer invoice routing based on any available information, as well as special approval limits.
+For example, if an AP Manager oversees a specific project and normally has an approval limit of $15,000, for invoices pertaining to this specific project, he may be granted an approval limit of $25,000.
+Meanwhile, the controller is concerned about marketing expenses for the specific project, so a special rule is created requiring her additional approval for any invoices over $5,000 that are coded to that specific project and the marketing account.